xmaran/gomutator/README.md

 gomutator provides functionality to modify the value of struct fields or map keys based on the matched key using the contract method.

-For each field in the struct or map, visit them one by one and check if their name matches the input hook key.
-If there is a match, call the Mutate method of the hook contract.
-It is important to note that this Execute method can only be used on the addressable value of the struct and map.
-Additionally, it can only be used on fields that have been explicitly exposed within the struct.
+For each field in the struct or map, it will visit them one by one and check if their name matches the input hook key.
+If there is a match, it will call the Mutate method of the hook contract.
+It is important to note that this package can only be used on the addressable value of the struct and map.
+Additionally, it can only be used on fields that have been explicitly exposed outside of the package.

 ## Installation